Skip to content

 Share article

-In this article, you’ll learn about five effective isometric plank variations, along with tips for proper technique.
+In this article, you’ll learn about five effective isometric plank variations, along with tips on proper technique.
 Discover which muscle groups are particularly engaged and how long you should ideally hold each position.

 Dynamic vs. Isometric Planks